pcichowski/edge-detection/README.md

 </h1>

 <h3 align="center">
-  Edge detection on achromatic images written in pure C, based on Canny algorithm
+  Edge detection on achromatic images written in pure C, based on the algorithm created by John F. Canny
   <br><br>
 </h3>